BinitRobinson/Digit_AI-Deep-learning/README.md

 ---

 <div align="center">
-  Made with ❤️ using Streamlit & TensorFlow
+  Made with ❤️ using Streamlit & ONNX Runtime
 </div>